Traditional Chinese Architecture 建筑 jiànzhù

 European architecture came into China with the Jesuit Missionaries in the late Ming dynasty.
 They brought with them the latest engineering and architectural designs.
 This developed further in the early Qing when the missionaries built a windmill and a fountain for Emperor Kangxi.
 Emperor Qianlong also had palaces built in the European style.
 However this was probably more to do with collecting 'exotic' building styles rather than influencing traditional architecture.
 A few of the stone buildings of the Old Summer Palace (Yuan Ming Yuan) built in the late 18th century to early 19th, reflect this trend.
 They were storehouses for European paintings, scientific instruments and gifts of all kinds from other exotic lands.
 Some of the gardens took elements of European style.

 Since the foundation of the Peoples Republic the first architectural influence was from the USSR (Russia).
 During the 1950s many gloomy, square, brick and concrete buildings were built under the guidance of Russian architects and planners.
 Since the 1980s a modern, international design style has permeated throughout most of China.
+Planners in recent years have turned to innovative world architects and the city skylines are now graced by many novel and 'international' design.
+The rate of new construction is incredible, sweeping away much of the old housing, in 2004 China consumed 55% of the world's concrete and 36% of of the world's steel in this race to modernity.

 Since Shang dynasty times Chinese tombs have mainly been underground.
 The format reflects the design of houses, because of the belief that a tomb is a house for a continuation of life after death.
 It was laid out to offer familiarity of layout and was provisioned with food, tools and everything else a living person might need.